mandolyte/experiment-qwik/README.md

 This repo had some older examples, which I have simply removed and started all over.

+Useful to create a new project for demo or sharing: https://qwik.new/

 ## qwik-app (basic starter)

 ```